nokshes/nokshes/idea.md

         >there will be multiple admin (atleast two) for each class.
         >each class and each admin will have code for security reason,*optional.
         >when any subscription request are made, admin will recieve the id, name and the fb id..admin have to varify it himself.
+        >we should also get the information abopt whom admin is i mean cr is giving permission
         ***but it will be hard for the admin to handle many request.
 Have to come out some remedy***
                   >subscription code
         >admin will be able to set importance rating